 President, Xian Janssen

-Matthias Skillecorn is Immunology Commercial Lead for Janssen Asia Pacific and Pharmaceuticals Portfolio Leader for J&J South East Asia.
-He leads a team of Strategic Marketing Directors working closely with the operating companies in Asia Pacific and South East Asia to drive the commercial strategies for Janssen’s portfolio.
-Matthias is a member of the leadership teams of Janssen Asia Pacific and JnJ South East Asia.
+Matthias Skillecorn is Area Managing Director for Janssen Southeast Asia.
+He leads a cross-functional team in SEA to drive the commercial strategies for Janssen’s portfolio.
+Matthias is a member of the Janssen Asia Pacific leadership team.

-Prior to his current roles, Matthias was Immunology Business Unit Director at Janssen Australia, where he led a team of 40 and served on the leadership team of Janssen Australia & New Zealand.
+Before moving to his regional roles, Matthias was Immunology Business Unit Director at Janssen Australia, where he led a team of 40 and served on the leadership team of Janssen Australia & New Zealand.

 Matthias was born in Sydney, Australia and holds a Master’s in Business Administration from the University of Technology, Sydney, and a Bachelor of Leisure Studies from the University of New South Wales.